browserify/browserify/README.markdown

 require('events')
 -----------------

-You can `require('events').EventEmitters` just like in node.js code.
+You can `require('events').EventEmitter` just like in node.js code.

 require('vm')
 -------------